droctothorpe/byteme/README.md

 # ByteMe
 A simple CLI for converting between bytes, kilobytes, megabytes, etc.
 Can you just Google it?
 Yes.
 Is leaving terminal for newbs?
-Yes.
+Maybe.

 ## Installation